Onit Documentation

 It’s best to name ManyToMany Fields with words that end in an s.
 Due to a few technical requirements that exist under the Onit hood, this will ensure that everything works correctly.

 Select Enforce App Type.
-This is mostly a nicety for your users -- it prevents them from having to select which app the related transaction lives in (each time they create a sibling relation between two transactions).
-If this property is selected, Onit will always assume that the related transaction lives in the app specified by the Target App property that you selected above.
+This is primarily a nicety for your users -- it prevents them from having to select which app the related transaction lives in (each time they create a sibling relation between two transactions).
+If this property is selected, Onit will always assume that the related transaction lives in the app specified by the Target App property you selected above.

 Update your app.